 Those present at the scene of an accident have a unique opportunity to collect evidence.
 First-person accounts of the way cars come to rest after an accident, the weather conditions, and even the time of day cannot be easily recreated later on, so collecting this kind of evidence immediately is often critical.

 After an accident, any involved parties who are able to do so should immediately take pictures or video of everything possible.
 This can include:

 This evidence can be key to determining fault in an accident.
 If a defendant argues that they were under the speed limit at the time of the accident, a video showing slick roads due to snow or heavy traffic could serve as evidence that an even lower speed was appropriate considering the circumstances.
-A person interested in expanding their knowledge about collecting evidence for Dorchester car accident litigation should reach out to a seasoned auto collision attorney.
+A person interested in expanding their knowledge about collecting evidence for Boston car accident litigation should reach out to a seasoned auto collision attorney.
 They could examine the factors surrounding a person’s car accident and work to establish another driver’s negligence.

-Dorchester and the surrounding communities are densely populated, which means there are usually witnesses who can provide third-party accounts of an accident.
+Boston and the surrounding communities are densely populated, which means there are usually witnesses who can provide third-party accounts of an accident.
 The police officer at the scene will typically talk to these witnesses concerning what happened.
 However, it may also benefit a plaintiff to obtain contact information for these individuals.

 If it is necessary to take a case to court to collect compensation, an attorney may need to depose these witnesses to get an account of what they saw that day.
 Having a name and a phone number could help to ensure that the witnesses are available to give their account of events.

 Every car accident case, whether it ends with litigation or a settlement, must begin with proper evidence collection.
 While an attorney could help with some advanced evidence collection such as accident reconstruction, other evidence can only be obtained at the scene of the incident.
 By contacting the local police, taking pictures and video, and identifying potential witnesses, you may be able to greatly bolster the strength of your claim.